dmwilsonkc/magic-mirror-voice-control-skill/README.md

 * "swipe left" (requires pages module to be installed)
 * "swipe right" (requires pages module to be installed)
 * "list installed modules" (Mycroft will tell you which MagicMirror modules are installed)

-## To do list
-* set up send notifications to mirror
-* create Mycroft specific MagicMirror module

 ## Credits
 * [dmwilsonkc](https://github.com/dmwilsonkc),